 Ah, the “City of Eternal Spring.”
 At 5000 feet above sea level, Medellin is apparently almost always about 75 degrees and sunny.
 That was mostly my experience anyway.
 It’s a lovely city in the mountains of the Antioquia province; modern, sophisticated, has a great Metro and is all in all a very pleasant place to hang out.

 Medellin attracts a lot of digital nomads and expats for this very reason.
 It’s inexpensive to live there, easy to get around and actually quite safe.
-I think the past troubles with Pablo Escobar, the near civil war between him and the government, and his subsequent assassination by police resulted in the progressive urban planning that followed.
+I think the past troubles with Pablo Escobar, the near civil war and his subsequent assassination by police may have had something to do with the progressive urban planning that followed.